AminGhaznavi/Snakes-Ladders/README.md

 gcc main.c -o snakes_and_ladders
 ```

+---

-🕹️ How To Play
+## 🕹️ Game Rules & How To Play

+Follow these simple steps to get your game running and understand the core mechanics:

+* **1. Launching the Game**
-1. Launch: Choose whether to Load a Saved Game or start a New Game.
+  Choose whether to **Load a Saved Game** (resuming your previous session) or start a fresh **New Game** from scratch.

-2. Setup: Choose your mode (PvP or vs Computer) and enter player names.

-3. Turns: On each turn, a dice is automatically rolled.
-You can then access the Shop to alter your fate if you have enough coins.
+* **2. Setup & Configuration**
+  Select your preferred mode—either **Player vs Player (PvP)** or **vs Computer (AI)**—and enter custom names for the players.

+* **3. Turn-Based Gameplay**
+  On every single turn, the dice rolls automatically.
+If you have collected enough coins, the game will present the **Shop Menu** where you can strategically alter your fate before moving.

-4. PVP Mechanic: Landing on the exact same tile as your opponent will kick them back to square 1 (unless they have a shield to absorb the impact!).
+> ⚔️ **The Ultimate PvP Mechanic:** If you land on the **exact same tile** as your opponent, you will aggressively kick them back to **Square 1**!
+However, if they bought a **Shield** from the shop, it will absorb the impact, break the shield, and save their position.

+* **4. Winning Condition**
-5. Winning: The first player to reach exactly tile 100 wins the game.
+  The first player to navigate through the chaos and land exactly on **Tile 100** wins the match!

+---

-🛠️ Code Structure Overview
+## 🛠️ Code Architecture Overview

+Here is a quick look under the hood at how the core game logic is structured in C:

+### Data Structures
-struct player: Manages player states including positions, shield status, coin balance, and turn skips.
+* `struct player` — Manages the state of each player, tracking their current position, shield status, wallet balance (coins), and turn skips.

-struct map: Defines the 100-tile grid properties and contents.

-move_player(): Handles game logic, tile landing actions, and collision detection between players.

-shop(): Implements the interactive marketplace menu.

-save_game() / load_game(): Handles binary file handling for game state persistence.
+* `struct map` — Defines the properties, contents, and event triggers for each individual square on the 100-tile grid.

+### Core Functions
+* `move_player()` — The heart of the game logic.
+It calculates new positions, processes dynamic tile landings (Snakes, Trampolines, Coins), and handles player collision checking.
+* `shop()` — Powers the interactive CLI marketplace menu, handling item selection and real-time wallet deductions.
+* `save_game()` / `load_game()` — Manages data persistence by reading and writing raw struct data directly to a binary file (`save.dat`).

+---

-🤝 Contributing
+## 🤝 Contributing & Support

-Contributions, bugs, and feature requests are welcome!
-Feel free to check the issues page or submit a pull request if you want to enhance the terminal graphics or add more wacky board events.
+Have an idea to make this game even wilder?
+Contributions are highly appreciated!

+* 🐛 Found a bug?
+Open an **Issue**.
+* 💡 Want to add new custom events, board layouts, or fancy ASCII graphics?
+Fork the repo and submit a **Pull Request**.

+---

-Enjoy the game, and may the RNG gods be in your favor! 🎲
+### *May the RNG gods be forever in your favor!* 🎲